HCG Diet Approved Meal Replacement Shakes

-- Shakes should not be over 100 calories per serving.
+- It should not be over 100 calories per serving.

-- Since shakes often are considered ‘protein shakes”, check that you do not go over your serving of protein for each day.
+- Since they often are considered as ‘protein shakes”, check that you do not go over your serving of protein for each day.

-There are a few dieters who notice that protein shakes make them stall easily, which means losing weight slower.
-With that said, a large amount of dieters rave about using shakes, and have their own brand they prefer over all others.
-They do talk about their daily meals with precision though, and they don’t rely solely on the shakes to help them through the diet.
-Most people will agree that a meal replacement shake, used correctly, can definitely serve its purpose by helping with cravings and balancing out daily meals in a manageable way.
+There are a few consumers who notice that protein shakes make them stall, which means losing weight slower.
+With that said, a large amount of dieters rave about using them, and have their own brand they prefer over all others.
+They do talk about their daily meals with precision though, and they don’t rely solely on the shakes to help them through the journey.

 What HCG Shake Brands Are Recommended?